fyin/cnn-classification/README.md

 ## Training
   * Run script directly, `python train.py`
   * All training and evaluation processes are logged to Tensorboard.
-Each model epoch checkpoint is saved for later inference.
+Each model epoch checkpoint is saved for later deployment and inference.
-  * It was trained on mps device.
-After 10 epochs, the model accuracy is about 99%.

-## Visualization
-* Use Tensorboard to visualize the weights, weight gradients, loss and accuracy during training process.
+      * To visualize the weights, weight gradients, loss and accuracy during training process in Tensorboard,
-  * Run `tensorboard --logdir runs/model_tb_logs`
+        * Run `tensorboard --logdir runs/tensorboard_logs` to start Tensorboard.
-  * Open `http://localhost:6006` in your browser
+        * Open `http://localhost:6006` in your browser to view the Tensorboard logs.
+  * It was trained on mps device for 10 epochs.
+According to Tensorboard logs, after 5 epochs,
+    * model accuracy reaches ~99%,
+    * train loss keeps decreasing but eval loss starts to increase.
+To prevent from overfitting, early stopping is used.
+Checkpoint at epoch 5 is used for inference.
+  * Also tried to train the model using SGD optimizer to compare with Adam optimizer performance.
+As expected, Adam optimizer performs better, it trains faster to get the same accuracy.

 ## Inference
 * Run script directly, `python inference.py`
 * Use the latest model checkpoint for inference, which predicts the class of the input image you provide.

+**Note**: Here just for a quick local prediction.
+For a real time inference, you need to deploy the model to a server.

 ## References
 * https://www.youtube.com/watch?v=jDe5BAsT2-Y